 Affiliation with Mershon

-Mershon Endowed Chairs and Designated Professors are distinguished faculty who hold joint appointments between the Mershon Center and an academic department.
+Mershon Endowed Chairs and Designated Professors are distinguished faculty who hold joint appointments between the Mershon Center for International Security Studies and an academic department.

 Mershon Senior Fellows include past Directors and other senior and emeritus faculty who have made notable contributions to Mershon and remain research-active.

 Mershon Postdocs are selected in a biennial competition for two-year positions.
-The next call will come out in December 2025.
+Apply now.

-Mershon Faculty Affiliates include faculty from any department who have current grants with Mershon, participate in a Mershon project, or have been approved for affiliation.
+Mershon Faculty Affiliates include Ohio State faculty from any department who have current grants with Mershon, participate in a Mershon project, or have been approved for affiliation.

-Mershon Student Affiliates are graduate students from any department who have received a research grant, are funded personnel in a Mershon project, or have been approved for affiliation.
+Mershon Student Affiliates are Ohio State graduate students from any department who have received a research grant, are funded personnel in a Mershon project, or have been approved for affiliation.

 Visiting Scholars: Mershon cannot currently accept applications from unattached scholars, funded or not.
 Ohio State faculty members may, however, apply for a Residency Grant to bring in a visiting scholar or practitioner for a period of collaboration.